Yuki Goto (singer, born 1986): 2013-present: Sange and YouTube career

 In 2016, Goto appeared as a hair model, representing the salon Gossip Hair.
 In 2017, Goto appeared as a guest on the web talk show Imada-Higashi no Curricular, making his first televised appearance in 15 years.
 In 2018, he appeared again on the show's second season.

 On July 7, 2021, Goto started a YouTube channel titled Otto Totto Channel.
 On January 26, 2022, he announced through his Instagram account that he had signed with the talent agency Excelling.
+Throughout 2022, Goto participated in Breaking Down, an amateur kickboxing exhibition event for YouTubers, in March and November.
+He won both matches, and after his second appearance, he announced he was retiring from Breaking Down.

+In August 2023, Goto was elected as a member of the Yachimata City Council in Chiba Prefecture.

 Personal life

 Goto dropped out of high school in the middle of his first year.
 Goto has several tattoos, receiving his first one, a carp on his neck, when he was 20 years old.
+In addition to his YouTube career, Goto works for a factory in Yachimata, Chiba Prefecture.
+In 2018, he relocated to Yachimata from Edogawa, Tokyo, to be closer to his job.

 Family

-Goto's older sister is singer Maki Goto, a former member of Morning Musume.
+Goto has three older sisters, with his third oldest sister being singer Maki Goto, a former member of Morning Musume.
 In 1996, while Goto was on a hiking trip in the mountains with his father and a family friend, his father died from a fall.
 Goto himself had noticed it first, as he had stated, "Hey, didn't you hear a loud thump just now?"

 On January 23, 2010, Goto's mother, Tokiko Goto, fell from the third story of their house in Edogawa, Tokyo at 11 pm.
 She was rushed to the hospital, but died from her injuries on January 24 at 1:13 am.
 Goto was incarcerated at the time from his 2007 arrest and was not allowed to attend her funeral.

-In 2005, Goto married a non-celebrity woman at the age of 18, who he had later divorced.
-In 2015, Goto married Chizuru, who he had met in 2013; Chizuru later won the Ameba Award in April 2022 after opening her blog in the same month.
-Altogether, Goto has three daughters.
+In 2005, Goto married a non-celebrity woman at the age of 18, with whom he had three daughters.
 His eldest daughter is Ukka member Moa Serizawa.
+He and his first wife divorced seven months after he was released from prison in 2013 due to growing apart while he was serving his sentence.
+In 2015, Goto married another non-celebrity woman, Chizuru, who he had met in 2013 through his brother-in-law, Maki's husband.
+Chizuru later won the Ameba Award in April 2022 after opening her blog in the same month.
+Goto and Chizuru do not have any children together, but they have expressed interest, as Chizuru is undergoing treatments for her infertility.